Online Safety for Parents

-Please visit our pupil area where there are websites children & adults can learn how to stay safe online.
+Please visit our pupil area where you will find websites to help teach children & adults how to stay safe online.
+You can also visit, http://www.kelsi.org.uk/child-protection-and-safeguarding/e-safety/e-safety-classroom-materials, for a range of materials from the local authority.

 Department for Education: Child Internet Safety